systechafrica/NASSIT-Documentation/docs/src/members/README.md

     -   Utilize a template file (e.g., MS Excel) filled with member details.

     -   Upload the file into the system to add more than one member in a batch.

-**NB**

-For now NASSIT has restricted member registration to the Single Member Onboarding Method.
+**Note:**For now NASSIT has restricted member registration to the Single Member Onboarding Method.